topikachu/ev3dev/EV3-EEPROM.md

 * [Datasheet (pdf)](http://ww1.microchip.com/downloads/en/DeviceDoc/21191s.pdf)

 ##IMPORTANT NOTE!!!!
-The data read from this EEPROM will be corrupt (first byte &= 0x42) unless the on-board bluetooth has been properly initalized!
+The data read from this EEPROM will be corrupt (first byte &= 0x42) unless the on-board bluetooth has been properly initialized!
 The on-board bluetooth shares the same i2c bus.
+GPIO 5,7 is connected to the SCL line and is used by the bluetooth driver to monitor if the I2C bus is busy.
+If this GPIO is not set to input, then it will hold the clock line high or low.

 ##sysfs
 ###Nodes